awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 **To set up notifications using Amazon SQS**

 1. Create the target using Amazon SQS\.
 For more information, see [Getting Started with Amazon SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-getting-started.html) in the *Amazon Simple Queue Service Developer Guide*\.
-Note the ARN of the target\.
+Note the ARN of the target \(for example, `arn:aws:sqs:us-west-2:123456789012:my-sqs-queue`\)\.

-1. Create an IAM role to grant Amazon EC2 Auto Scaling permission to access your notification target, using the steps in [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.
-When prompted to select a role type, select **AWS Service Roles**, **AutoScaling Notification Access**\.
+1. Create a service role to grant Amazon EC2 Auto Scaling permission to access your notification target, using the steps in [Creating a Role for an AWS Service \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) in the *IAM User Guide*\.

+   When prompted to select a role type, choose **AWS service**, **Auto Scaling**, **Auto Scaling Notification Access**\.
 Note the ARN of the role\.
 For example, `arn:aws:iam::123456789012:role/my-notification-role`\.

+1. To create the lifecycle hook, skip to the next step: [Add Lifecycle Hooks](#adding-lifecycle-hooks)\.

-1. When the Auto Scaling group responds to a scale\-out or scale\-in event, it puts the instance in a wait state\.
+When the Auto Scaling group responds to a scale\-out or scale\-in event, it puts the instance in a wait state\.
 While the instance is in a wait state, a message is published to the notification target\.

 ## Add Lifecycle Hooks<a name="adding-lifecycle-hooks"></a>